breannansmith/scisim/readme.md

 * [HSL2013](http://www.hsl.rl.ac.uk/ipopt/): A collection of sparse linear solvers suggested for use with Ipopt.

-* [Python](https://www.python.org): An interpreted language used for extending SCISim's functionality with plugins.
+* [Python](https://www.python.org): An interpreted language used for extending SCISim's behavior with plugins.
+Python is primarily used to script the motion of kinematic bodies and to set custom parameters in the contact model.
+If these fall outside your intended use case, you can safely omit the Python dependency.
 Available standard on most platforms.
 Note that full SCISim test suite requires the installation of the [numpy](http://www.numpy.org) and [h5py](http://www.h5py.org) Python packages.

 Optional Dependencies
 ---------------------